 Learning how to create better content tends to pay off in surprising ways: along the way you get a tighter grip on your target market and a clearer understanding of your niche.

 (4) Experiment with at least one new style of creating content.
 If you’ve always written straightforward content, try storytelling.
-If you’ve written stories as “Once upon a time,” try dialogue.
+If you’ve written stories in the form of, “Once upon a time,” try dialogue.
 If your only story is your origin story or your rags-to-riches story, try a new plot.

 Try writing with different voices.
 Try writing your message from different perspectives: as the authority figure or the “good friend.”

 Just one caution: Be careful when you use humor.
 Humor has two potential pitfalls.
 First, it’s easily misunderstood; when you tell a joke in person, especially in a relaxed environment, you give listeners a context.
 This context will be lost when you present humor in writing, whether print or onscreen.

 (5) Experiment with presenting your points graphically when you’re creating content.
 Browse through image websites to find graphics that symbolize your message or communicate your point.
 For instance, you can make a simple, reasonable-looking infographic at Piktochart or Canva.
 You can make it look even more professional with a designer, possibly someone from Fiverr.

 Get even more creative …